pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/_index.md

 ## Production Architecture for Teams

-Misconfigured infrastructure accounts are the source of a significant number of serious production outages in major systems.
+Misconfigured infrastructure accounts are the source of a significant number of serious production outages.
 Many of these failure modes are preventable.

 The primary objective of this reference architecture is to create sensible defaults that reduce the likelihood of these errors.
 Modern infrastructure as